slaega/db-validation/README.md

 # @slaega/db-validation

-**@slaega/db-validation** is a NestJS‑compatible validation library for Prisma‑backed services.
-It lets you declare common database checks—like “exists” or “unique”—via a fluent builder, and integrates them into your service or controller via decorators.
+**@slaega/db-validation** is a NestJS‑compatible validation library that supports both Prisma and TypeORM.
+It lets you declare common database checks—like "exists" or "unique"—via a fluent builder, and integrates them into your service or controller via decorators.

 ---

 ## 🚀 Features

+- **Multi-ORM Support**: Works with both Prisma and TypeORM out of the box
-- **Existence check**: Verify that a record exists before proceeding.
+- **Existence check**: Verify that a record exists before proceeding
-- **Uniqueness check**: Ensure a field is unique (optionally excluding the current record).
+- **Uniqueness check**: Ensure a field is unique (optionally excluding the current record)
-- **Custom rules**: Extend with your own validation logic.
+- **Dependent check**: Validate field dependencies and relationships
-- **Decorator integration**: Hook validations into your service methods with a single decorator.
+- **Decorator integration**: Hook validations into your service methods with a single decorator
+- **Type-safe**: Full TypeScript support for both Prisma and TypeORM entities

 ---